 - Nesting or combining the AND and OR function in the IF function.

-- Converting the case of text from lowercase to uppercase or proper case, joining several strings of text from two or more cells and extracting data from a cell.
+- Converting the case of text from lowercase to uppercase or proper case, joining several strings of text from two or more cells using CONCATENATE OR TEXTJOIN functions and extracting data from a cell using the LEFT, MID OR RIGHT function.
 Also, using the Text to Columns command to separate data into multiple columns.

-- Using the new Flash Fill feature to extract the first name from a list.
+- Using the Flash Fill feature eliminate repetitive tasks.

 Date and Time Functions

-- Subtracting dates using the DATEDIF function and calculating the difference between two times; using the YEAR, MONTH and DAY functions and quickly generating different date series.
+- Subtracting dates using the DAYS or DATEDIF function and calculate the difference between two times.
+Also learn how to use the YEAR, MONTH and DAY functions and quickly generate many different date series.

-- Correctly using the AVERAGEA and COUNTA function.
+- Learning when to use the AVERAGEA and COUNTA function.